About

 -

-You can arrange an initial chat by emailing hello@kateauguste.com or using the contact form on this page.
+You can arrange an initial chat by emailing hello@kateauguste.com or using the contact form on this website.

-From there, we’ll discuss your needs, agree a time for your first session, and decide together what feels right moving forward. -
+From there, we’ll discuss your needs and agree a time for your first session.

 -